 Clause 56 of the Bill relates to the contents of documents may be proved either by primary or by secondary evidence.

 Clause 57 of the Bill relates to the primary evidence.

-It provides that the primary evidence means the document itself produced for the inspection of the Court.
-It further explains the circumstances under which a document, electronic digital record and video recording is to be treated as primary evidence.
+This clause provides that the primary evidence means the document itself produced for the inspection of the Court.

 Clause 58 of the Bill relates to the secondary evidence.